aws-samples/ec2-lamp-server/README.md

 LAMP configuration
 - `databaseOption`: option to install database engine of choice;  MySQL, MariaDB, PostgreSQL or none.
 MySQL option for Amazon Linux 2 use [MySQL Community Edition](https://www.mysql.com/products/community/) repository, where MySQL root password can be retrieved using the command `sudo grep password /var/log/mysqld.log`.
 - `s3BucketName` (optional): name of [Amazon S3](https://aws.amazon.com/s3/) bucket to grant EC2 instance to via IAM policy as per [Writing IAM Policies: How to Grant Access to an Amazon S3 Bucket](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/).
 Leave text field empty not to grant access.
 A `*` value will grant the EC2 instance access to all S3 buckets in your AWS account and is not recommended.
 Default is empty.
-- `r53ZoneID` (optional): [Amazon Route 53](https://aws.amazon.com/route53/) hosted zone ID to grant EC2 instance to.
-This is to be used if your domain DNS is hosted by Route 53 and you want to use Certbot to get SSL/TLS certificate using [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/) plugin.
-A `*` value will grant the EC2 instance access to all Route 53 zones in your AWS account.
+- `r53ZoneID` (optional): [Amazon Route 53](https://aws.amazon.com/route53/) hosted zone ID to grant access to.
+Enable this if your DNS is on Route 53 and you want to use Certbot with [certbot-dns-route53](https://certbot-dns-route53.readthedocs.io/) plugin to get HTTPS certificates.
+A `*` value will grant access to all Route 53 zones in your AWS account.
+Permission is restricted to TXT DNS records only using [resource record set permissions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-permissions.html).
 Default is empty.
-[Resource record set permissions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-permissions.html) is used to restrict [ChangeResourceRecordSets](https://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html) operations to TXT DNS records only.

 Remote Administration
 - `ingressIPv4`: allowed IPv4 source prefix to SSH and NICE DCV ports, e.g. `1.2.3.4/32`.
 Get source IP from [https://checkip.amazonaws.com](https://checkip.amazonaws.com).
 Default is `0.0.0.0/0`